 - sexual education

-It may also help for a man to be open with any sexual partners about their performance anxiety.
-This can reduce stress, and their partner can help them find solutions to relieve their anxiety.
+It may also help for a person to be open with any sexual partners about their feelings of performance anxiety.
+Doing this can reduce stress, and the partner can help the person find solutions to relieve their anxiety.

 If symptoms do not improve with lifestyle and relaxation techniques, or if they worsen over time, medical treatment may help.